 A hard disk can split into four primary partitions (maximum).
 Therefore, to have more, we use an extended partition.
 Partitions serve as containers for smaller and logical partitions dividing the large storage devices into separate sections.

 They are the divisions of the hard drives or USB drives.
 These partitions are required to get structured in different ways to get used.
 It also includes separating the hard disk into two separate configuration parts.
 The partitions created can be shared on the network that will never interfere with each other unless the user allows them to die physically.
+If you're managing disk space and need to delete unnecessary directories during the process, check out our guide on how to remove a directory in Linux for step-by-step instructions.

 Users can also have multiple partitions, each dedicated to a different “file system.”
 Wondering what a file system is?
 It is the modification of a disk into a table through which the operating systems can read and interpret.
 While tons of file system types are out there, we have only three kinds of partitions mentioned below: